nashdingsheng/UR5auboi5-network-/README.md

-Some simple accumulations for learn ROS_MOVEIT to operate motion planning work on different robot
+Some simple accumulations for learning ROS+MOVEIT to do motion planning work on different robots.